noahehall/theBookOfNoah/0current/aws/exams/services/networkingContentDelivery/apigateway.md

   - integration reqest: for one-way communication with a backend endpoint
   - integration response: configure transformations on the returned message payload
 - stage
+  - caching
+  - throttling
+  - usage plans
+  - export language specific SDKs, swagger definitions and postman extensions
+  - variables: create then reference them via `${stageVariables.varName}`
+  - canary:
+    - enable canary deployments to keep a base stage, and a latest version of the same stage
+    - you can then promote the canary to be the base after validation
 - public/private access
 - transformations: both incoming and outgoing requests can be transformed to match the targets expectations
+- API monitoring: generally through cloudwatch integration
+- integration types
+  - lambda function:
+    - requests are proxies to a lambda fn with the request details passed in the event param
+    - requires an IAM role with perms for API gateway to invoke lambda on your behalf
+  - http endpoint
+    - for public endpoints
+    - requires either a proxy (which does the following) or manually configure integration request-response & data mappings to the method request-response
+  - aws service
+    - expose AWS service actions, e.g. passing messages directly into an SQS queue
+  - mock
+    - return a response without sending the request to any backend, e.g. for a healthcheck or any hardcoded response
+  - vpc link
+    - connect to a network load balancer for interacting with services within a private vpc
+- general workflow
+  - choose an api type
+  - create, clone or import an API as a starting point
+  - select an endpoint type
+  - add addressable resources in parent-child relationships
+    - proxy resources use a speciall ANY http method
+    - lambda proxy invokes a specific lambda fn
+  - add http methods to resources, timeouts and integration types
+  - edit method details: e.g. query strings, custom header params, data transformations, etc
+  - test the api
+  - deploy to a stage

 #### websocket api